AET-DevOps25/team-continuous-disappointment/README.md

 ### Integration of Generative AI

 Generative AI is integrated meaningfully through a dedicated LLM microservice developed in Python.
-This service processes user inputs in natural language, generates recipes based on the provided ingredients, modifies existing recipes according to user needs, and provides meal suggestions.
-The use of GenAI enhances the user experience by offering creative, context-aware, and highly adaptable culinary solutions.
+This service processes user inputs in natural language, generates recipes based on the provided ingredients, modifies existing recipes according to user needs, and provides meal suggestions based on the user dietary preferences.
+The use of GenAI enhances the user experience by offering a personalized RAG system that emphasizes user-specific recipe collections.
+Through the use of a conversational AI system, we provide to the users with a multi-turn chat with context preservation.

 ### Functional Scenarios